 Skin tags consist of blood vessels and loose collagen fibers that are surrounded by skin.
 Collagen is found all over the body, and it's a type of protein that helps the body heal itself.
 Skin tags can attack both men and women.
-The rampant in older people, persons with type 2 diabetes, and obese individuals.
+It is rampant in older people, persons with type 2 diabetes, and obese individuals.
 Changes in hormone levels in pregnant women can also cause skin tags.
 Others may get skin tags with no cause.
-The skin folds are some of the areas in the body where skin tags appear.
+The skin folds at some of the areas in the body where skin tags appear.
 The reason is that the skin usually rubs against itself in these areas.
 These body areas include the groin, armpits, and neck.
 That is why it occurs more often in overweight individuals because they have skin chafing and excess folds.
 When the body starts producing extra cells in the skin's top layers, it causes a condition called acrochordons.
 They usually form in areas where natural movements happen and where the skin folds.
 This causes the skin to rub against itself.
-The main three areas of the body that skin tags usually occur include:
+The three main areas of the body where skin tags usually occur include:

 Typically, skin tags may look flesh-colored or brown in people with light skin.
 They may also be wrinkled or smooth and come in a range of sizes.
 The tiniest may be 1mm, and the largest maybe the size of a grape.
 You can identify the stalk that attaches itself to the skin in a hefty skin tag.
 A tiny skin tag, however, may look like a raised bump on the skin.
 If the tag's blood supply is twisted, it may appear black or red.
 If caught on clothing, skin tags may bleed.
 Skin tags are not linked to any skin conditions or symptoms.
 They are also not painful.
 An exception is a skin condition called acanthosis nigricans that is rampant in people with diabetes.
 This means that some of the factors that make one prone to diabetes may include skin tags.

-Among the ways that a doctor can remove the skin, the tag is by snipping it off with surgical scissors or a scalpel.
+Among the ways that a doctor can remove the skin tag is by snipping it off with surgical scissors or a scalpel.
 Depending on the area of the mole, it may be shaved off the skin.
 The doctor may also have to cut deep into the skin because some moles have cells that penetrate underneath the skin.
 This helps to remove the entire mole so that it doesn't grow back.
 Such a cut may need stitches.

 Depending on the types of skin tags, the doctor may also decide to spray or swab a small quantity of super-cold nitrogen on the skin tag or mole.
 Although this skin tag remover method may cause a blister, it will eventually go away on its own.